ddella/Debian11-K8s/Ubuntu-22-04-Docker-K8s.md

 sudo crictl completion | sudo tee /etc/bash_completion.d/crictl > /dev/null
 source ~/.bashrc
 ```
+### Use `crictl` without sudo
 By default each time you run the command `crictl` you'll need to prefix it with `sudo`.
-You can change the group permission of the API by:
+You can change the group permission of the API socket by:
 - adding a new group like `crictl`
 - add your user(s) to the group `crictl`
 - modify the file `/etc/containerd/config.toml` to change the group owner of `/var/run/containerd/containerd.sock`